Prasanna116/VSD_Physical-Design-Openlane-SKY130/README.md

 ![Screenshot 2024-09-23 022844](https://github.com/user-attachments/assets/dff4ee95-58b9-4326-b78c-5c33f71ea2ae)

-# Section 4: Pre-layout timing analysis and importance of good clock tree
+# DAY-4: Pre-layout Timing Analysis and Importance of Good Clock Tree

-## Implementation

 ## Task: 4
 ### 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow